 Since even the closest stars are a long way away, this apparent shift in position is only small, but it can be used to directly measure how far a star is from the Earth.
 As the size and shape of the Earth’s orbit around the Sun is known, measurements of the star’s observed position in the sky at different points in our orbit can be used to determine the distance to the star using trigonometry.

-Annual parallax measurements of stars are given as half the angular distance across the sky by which the star appears to shift in position throughout the year.
+Annual parallax measurements of stars are given as half the angular distance across the sky by which the star appears to shift in position due to parallax throughout the year.

 The nearest star to the Sun, Proxima Centauri, has a parallax of around 0.7687 arcsec.